kwinkunks/timefreak/README.md

 - **[audio](http://nbviewer.org/github/kwinkunks/timefreak/blob/master/audio.ipynb)** &mdash; Looking at some ways to produce and analyse audio signals with Python.
 I didn't get very far.
 I'd ignore it if I were you.
 - **[cepstrum](http://nbviewer.org/github/kwinkunks/timefreak/blob/master/cepstrum.ipynb)** &mdash; Exploring cepstrums and wondering about time-time representations...
 Totally whimsical.
 You should probably ignore it.

+###Random
+- **[images](http://nbviewer.org/github/kwinkunks/timefreak/blob/master/images.ipynb)** &mdash; Applying some perturations to images.
+None of this really has anything to do with t-f analysis.

 ## Signals

 Timefreak includes the benchmark signals of van der Bann, Tary, et al. It's not clear how these are licensed, if at all: